odrryl/odrryl/README.md

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my Master's in Computer Science at National Technical University "KhPI".
+- 🎓 Completed Master's degree in Computer Science with honors at the National Technical University "KhPI".
 - 🍋 Graduated from Lemon School courses "FRONT-END (HTML/CSS + JS)".